 French Riviera: Uniquely Chic

-In this program, follow in the footsteps of 19th-century aristocrats along Nice's Promenade des Anglais.
+In this program, we follow in the footsteps of 19th-century aristocrats along Nice's Promenade des Anglais.
 Then we listen to the graceful reshuffling of personal fortunes at the casino in fairy-tale Monaco, and visit the picturesque artist hangouts of Chagall, Matisse, and Picasso.

 Nice's finest hotel is also a historic monument, offering up the city's most expensive beds and a museum-like interior.
 I wouldn't pay to stay here, but it's the kind of place that if you were to splurge just once in your life...
 Rooms are opulent, tips are expected, and it seems the women staying here have cosmetically augmented lips.
 While the hotel is off-limits to nonguests, the doorman explained to me that shoppers and drinkers are "guests" as much as people actually sleeping there.
 So, tuck in your shirt, stand tall, appear confident, and march in.